open-policy-agent/eopa/docs/enterprise-opa/tutorials/integrating/envoy.md

 - the `demo-test-server` container is a simple user store using in-memory state.
 - the `envoy` container is configured to use the `proxy-config` `ConfigMap` we created earlier.
-- The Enterprise OPA container is configured to download policy bundles from the in-cluster bundle server (`bundle-server.default.svc.cluster.local`).
+- The EOPA container is configured to download policy bundles from the in-cluster bundle server (`bundle-server.default.svc.cluster.local`).
-- The Enterprise OPA license key must be set.
+- The EOPA license key must be set.
 We show how to do this in the next step.

 ```yaml
 # app.yaml